 Not all facts are created equal.
 There are unquestionable pieces of information that can only be interpreted one way, and there are interpretations of data.

-Toxic people deliberately change the focus of information to reduced its credibility, relevance or even its factual status.
+Toxic people deliberately change the focus of information to reduce its credibility, relevance or even its factual status.
 They claim that a valid fact is merely an opinion or vice-versa to strengthen their case.
 Terms such as “what would they know?” are common in their parlance.

 A distortion is never an outright lie, For instance, in criminal cases, lawyers may overstate their opinions to mislead the jury.